This page contains unmarked spoilers. You Have Been Warned!

-- In the opening scene, Obi-Wan loses R4-P17, his Robot Buddy throughout Attack of the Clones.
+- In the opening scene, Obi-Wan loses R4-P17, the Robot Buddy he had in Attack of the Clones and The Clone Wars.
 While it's small potatoes compared to what he goes through in the rest of the film, it's an easily-missed omen.

 - When Anakin's stuck trying to decide whether he should pursue Mace Windu and Palpatine, he stares out the window of the Jedi High Council's meeting room, and so is Padmé from her residence, both thinking of each other.
 They don't speak, but their despair—especially Anakin's—is palpable, and Anakin finally sheds a Single Tear, knowing he's about to make a decision that will change the galaxy's fate, all out of love for his wife, before leaving.